Brand development that increases sales velocity, guaranteed.

 Cross-Selling Opportunities

 Just because you create a product for what seems to be an unrelated category doesn’t mean there isn’t a crossover between the two.
-For example, the ability to produce on-demand merch has created an opportunity for CPG companies to further their brand identity and build consumer trust by producing t-shirts, hoodies, and hats.
+For example, the ability to produce merch through on-demand printing has created an opportunity for CPG companies to further their brand identity and build consumer trust by producing t-shirts, hoodies, and hats.

 When you create a cult-like following, your customers will support you in unlikely ways.
 Just look at how the knife brand Swiss Army was able to crossover into the fragrance category.
 While it’s unlikely they will find a home in Ulta, they will likely sell this product consistently to its target audience through the DTC channel.